-A step by step guide for equipment rental operators to implement inspection management software into their check-in / check-out process
+A step-by-step guide for equipment rental operators to implement inspection management software into their check-in / check-out process

 One of the biggest fears equipment rental operators have when implementing inspection software is figuring out how it will impact their existing processes.
 They understand that damage is an issue.
 They know the software will increase damage collections.
 But they worry about how to implement the change.
 Who should do the inspections?
 The technicians or the drivers?
 Where should we do inspections?
 In the yard or at the job site?
-Should we inspect only on check-out, check-in, or both?
+Should we inspect only at check-out, check-in, or both?

 At Record360, we’ve helped thousands of rental locations transform their inspection process.
-From this work we’ve developed a strong perspective on what works and what doesn’t.
+From this work, we’ve developed a strong perspective on what works and what doesn’t.
 This guide contains those learnings.
 It will help heavy equipment rental operators develop the perfect inspection process that will get adopted quickly and drive immediate results.

 Operators should follow two principles when upgrading their inspection process